Limericks for Pronunciation

 The limerick is packed with words involving the |ɪ| and |iː|contrast: Tim, gym, slim; machine, people, teeth, etc.

-(What this version lacks is a amusing/dramatic cartoons which would contextualise the limerick.
-In this case, a Dentist brushing someone’s teeth as they run on a running machine.)
+A key component would be amusing/dramatic cartoons which would contextualise the limericks.
+In this case, a Dentist brushing someone’s teeth as they run on a running machine.

 I have over a hundred of these limericks: all are clean (limericks have a reputation for being dirty/obscene) - all require an amusing cartoon for contextualisation purposes.